mats-mulder/heindaanen/content/en/cv.md

 ## Employment

-* 2016 - now Full professor in (environmental) exercise physiology; director of Master education in Human Movement Sciences, VU University Amsterdam
+* 2016 - now Full professor in (environmental) exercise physiology; director of Master education in Human Movement Sciences, head of physiology section, Vrije Universiteit Amsterdam
 * 2010 - now Director of Sizing Science
 * 2013 - 2016 Professor at the Amsterdam Fashion Institute, Amsterdam University of Applied Sciences
 * 2011 - 2016 Principal scientist at TNO